-We reach young audiences through performances for children, after school workshops, and most importantly through intensive learning experiences in spring break and summer camps.
-I am most proud of what we have done with our performances for children.
-It is a challenge to bring a book to life, but physical storytelling is exciting to create and picture books leave things wide open to personal expression.
+We are out in the community with family-friendly performances, after school workshops, and through intensive camps.
+Story-telling through movement is much like illustration is to a picture book.
 What we learn while developing movement and dialogue through the lens of the book, we bring to our summer camps.
 It is a circular experience, with one aspect informing the other.

 The artistic work often places dance outside of the traditional dividing line of audience and performer.
 It sets the framework for collaborations with visual artists to explore the body in relation to environment, setting or architecture.
-Our latest work, The Trickster, a multidisciplinary work in collaboration with percussionist Tom Teasley reflects that relationship.
-Beyond the Painted Desert, as the land forms wide, empty valleys interspersed by low, scrub-covered mesas, hundreds of petroglyphs are etched into weathered surfaces of sandstone.
-The color and climate of the landscape inspires a fascinating exploration of the American Southwest.
+Our latest work, Blue Moon/Red River, in collaboration with percussionist Tom Teasley reflects the American Southwest; wide, empty valleys, scrub-covered mesas, petroglyphs etched into weathered surfaces of sandstone.
+The color and climate of the landscape inspires a fascinating exploration.

 Seen earlier in March 2014 at Atlas INTERSECTIONS Festival, the work will be seen during Capital Fringe Festival with dynamic live performance by Tom Teasley, Jane Franklin Dance, and media by a design team from LMO Advertising.